 How Do VR applications Help

-Virtual Reality Applications and Practitioners Shortages
+Virtual Reality Applications and Practitioners’ Shortages

-VR in china has been put so as to help in the shortages and stigma since it is automatic and easily scaled to serve more people especially those who are stigmatized Since the mentally ill patients also suffer from lack of treatment due to the cultural beliefs and norms in the china communities.
+VR in china has been put so as to help in the shortages and stigma since it is automatic and easily scaled to serve more people, especially those who are stigmatized Since the mentally ill patients also suffer from a lack of treatment due to the cultural beliefs and norms in the china communities.
 They suffer from stigmatization thus the fear of seeking medical attention.
 Some people have even gone to the extent of locking the patients up and even caging them in some instances.
 This is due to the history of viewing them as criminals thus a low trust with a high stigmatization situation.
-With the VR system in place there is zero stigma and that’s why Cognitive Leap a VR company emerged and it only deals with mental sickness issues.
+With the VR system in place, there is no stigma and that’s why Cognitive Leap a VR company emerged and it only deals with mental sickness issues.

-- Dougherty DM, et al. Impulsivity and clinical symptoms among adolescents with non-suicidal self-injury with or without attempted suicide.
+Dougherty DM, et al. Impulsivity and clinical symptoms among adolescents with non-suicidal self-injury with or without attempted suicide.
 Psychiatry Res.
 2009;169(1):22–7

-- Rujescu D, Giegling I. Intermediate Phenotypes in Suicidal Behavior Focus on Personality.
+Rujescu D, Giegling I. Intermediate Phenotypes in Suicidal Behavior Focus on Personality.
 In: Dwivedi Y, editor.
 The Neurobiological Basis of Suicide.
 Boca Raton (FL): 2012.
 [Google Scholar

-- Cash SJ, Bridge JA.
+Cash SJ, Bridge JA.
 Epidemiology of youth suicide and suicidal behavior.
 Curr Opin Pediatr.
 2009;21(5):613–9.

-- Bridge JA, Goldstein TR, Brent DA.
+Bridge JA, Goldstein TR, Brent DA.
 Adolescent suicide and suicidal behavior.
 J Child Psychol Psychiatry.
 2006;47(3–4):372–94.

-- Hudson JI, et al. The prevalence and correlates of eating disorders in the National Comorbidity Survey Replication.
+Hudson JI, et al. The prevalence and correlates of eating disorders in the National Comorbidity Survey Replication.
 Biol Psychiatry.
 2007;61(3):348–58.

-- Eisenberg D, et al. Eating disorder symptoms among college students: Prevalence, persistence, correlates, and treatment-seeking.
+Eisenberg D, et al. Eating disorder symptoms among college students: Prevalence, persistence, correlates, and treatment-seeking.
 J Am Coll Health.
 2011;59(8):700–7.

-- Green AL, Rabiner DL.
+Green AL, Rabiner DL.
 What do we really know about ADHD in college